 - overloaded power points.

-For more information on fire safety in the home, visit the Metropolitan Fire Brigade website (MFB).
+For more information on fire safety in the home, visit the Fire Rescue Victoria (FRV) website.

 Under the Building Regulations 2018, all residential buildings must have self-contained smoke alarms and must be connected to the building’s mains power source.
 This includes dwellings within a building, or other buildings of non-residential classes.